 The study used KDHS 2003, KDHS 2008-09, KDHS 2014, and the 2016 survey described above as direct inputs into the LiST model for ORS and zinc coverage in 2003, 2008, 2014, and 2016, respectively.
 For 2011, the year the program initiatives began, ORS coverage was estimated by linearly projecting forward the average annual coverage rate increases between 2003 and 2008.
 Zinc was not included in the 2003 KDHS and was not part of the national guidelines until 2007, therefore, we assumed zinc coverage was 0% in 2007.
 We used the rate of increase between 2007 and 2008 to estimate zinc coverage for 2011.
 We estimated ORS and zinc coverage for all years without direct survey data (eg, 2012, 2013, and 2015) by linearly projecting forward the average annual coverage rate increases between survey periods.

 Using LiST, we calculated the number of additional diarrheal deaths averted attributable to each child health intervention, compared to a counterfactual in which coverage of all interventions were kept constant at 2011 values.
-We also calculated lower and upper sensitivity bounds, which are the number of diarrheal deaths averted using the lowest and highest effectiveness estimates of the interventions.
+We also calculated lower and upper sensitivity bounds, which are the number of diarrheal deaths averted using the lowest and estimates of intervention effectiveness used by LiST.

 Figure 3 presents the results of the sampling and listing exercise.
 Of the 14 000 households sampled from the NASSEP V sampling frame, we were able to find the household structures for 12 352 households.
 Of that, 2022 respondents were unavailable at the time of the visit, 62 respondents declined to participate, and 6366 did not have a child under five living in the household.
 We completed interviews with 3902 households and found 5233 children living in those households.